trelau/AFEM/docs/source/sketch.rst

 Sketch
 ======
-The ``sketch`` package provides basic entities and tools for the creation of 2-D planar geometry.
+The ``afem.sketch`` package provides basic entities and tools for the creation of 2-D planar geometry.
 This is not a constraint-solving sketch module like ones found in most CAD systems, but rather a simplified way to define planar 2-D curves and convert them to 3-D for operations like lofting or extrusion.
 The entities and tools can be imported by::